g-adopt/g-adopt.github.io/docs/install.md

     pip install -e g-adopt/

-The editable, -e, flag means that any updates you make to this directory will be reflected directly in the Firedrake virtual environment.
+The editable, `-e`, flag means that any updates you make to this directory will be reflected directly in the Firedrake virtual environment.